wlfo/TailDetector/README.md

 #### my_new_camera.conf

 The agent must be configured to connect to one or more camera streams to process license plates.
 Each camera require its configuration file in the folder `/etc/openalpr/stream.d/`.
-If we are using two cameras, two configuration files is needed:
+For example, if we are using two cameras, two configuration files are needed:
 ~~~
 # /etc/openalpr/stream.d/dart1.conf
 stream = dart0